fotf91/persadodeliverable/README.md

 In order to view a detailed documentation of the solution, you can visit the document [Persado Project Documentation - Fotis Floros.pdf](https://github.com/fotf91/persadodeliverable/blob/master/detailed_documentation/Persado%20Project%20Documentation%20-%20Fotis%20Floros.pdf) uploaded on Github.
 The detailed documentation of the solution contains:
 - Description of the database tables
-- Description of the Business Objects used, with the respective validations and format of the values.
+- Description of the Business Objects used, with the respective validations and format of the fields.
 - Description of the Services with examples of input/output and further errors that may occur along with the error code and sample response.
 - General errors that may occur per case.